oxiby/book/src/guide/traits.md

 > [!WARNING]
 > The `Add` trait is not yet mapped to the `+` operator.
-> The version of the above program found in the examples directory uses a method `add` on `ShoppingList` instead to account for this.
+> The version of the above program found in the examples directory explicitly calls the method `add` on `ShoppingList` instead to account for this.

 > [!WARNING]
 > The `Self` type alias is not yet available.